cncf/toc/tags/contributor-strategy.md

 * Sarah Allen

 ## Introduction
-This charter describes the operations of the CNCF Special Interest Group (SIG) Contributor Strategy.
-This SIG is responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.
+This charter describes the operations of the CNCF Special Interest Group (TAG) Contributor Strategy.
+This TAG is responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.